SamTebbs33/year-2-notes/prof-comp/law.md

 * Objective is to obtain damages (money) or inujunction (court order)

 ## Tort
-A civil wrong that may not be illegal but has brought damage/harm (an accident).
+A [civil wong](http://www.imperial.ac.uk/people/hong.wong) that may not be illegal but has brought damage/harm (an accident).
 Plaintiff is victim and tortfeasor is the causer.

 ## English law history
 * 1086